BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/09_persistent_storage.md

 ### Fixing it
 __Objective__: Fix corrupted MongoDB storage by using the correct storage class for MongoDB.

-After using the `netapp-file-standard` storage class with rolling deployment, you got to a point where your mongodb is now corrupted.
+After using the `azure-file` storage class (RWX) with rolling deployment, you got to a point where your mongodb is now corrupted.
 That happens because MongoDB does NOT support multiple processes/pods reading/writing to the same location/mount (`/var/lib/mongodb/data`) of single/shared pvc.

-To fix that we will need to replace `netapp-file-standard` with `azure-file` and change the deployment strategy from `Rolling` to `Recreate` as follow:
+To fix that we will need to replace the `RWX` PVC with a `RWO` PVC and change the deployment strategy from `Rolling` to `Recreate` as follow:
   - Scale down `rocketchat-[username]` to 0 pods
     ```oc:cli
     oc -n [-dev] scale dc/rocketchat-[username] --replicas=0